 Even in the U.S., state and local municipality laws vary widely regarding security deposits.
 Foreign governments and local laws also vary.
 Landlords may legally be able to require a deposit equal to two months' rent or other additional deposit fees.

 It may also take much, much longer for your deposit to be returned.
-Six months to a year is possible, and 100% legal in some countries – so ensure you ask before you rent, when you could expect your deposit returned upon move-out – assuming there are no tenant-caused damages.
+Six months to a year is possible, and 100% legal in some countries—so ask before you rent, when you can expect your deposit returned upon move-out—assuming there are no tenant-caused damages.

 Adhere to Local Laws Governing Tenant Maintenance

-Ensure that you clearly understand what responsibilities are yours for maintaining the property.
+It's important to clearly understand what responsibilities are yours for maintaining the property.
 Many countries and municipalities have strict laws governing grounds maintenance.
 These may include timely snow removal, removal and proper disposal of garden waste and lawn clippings, and keeping public walkways free from debris.
-Some countries, such as Germany, also have very strict noise ordinance laws – meaning there are specific hours when you are allowed to make noise (use of a lawn mower/weed eater) and when you cannot.
+Some countries, such as Germany, also have very strict noise ordinance laws, meaning there are specific hours when you are allowed to make noise (for instance, use of a lawn mower/weed eater) and when you cannot.
 Usage of loud equipment outside of approved hours can subject you to fines.

 Quality of Life Tips and Cultural Differences

-As might be expected, daily living will be a bit different in a foreign country.
+As might be expected, daily living will be different in another country.
 Some of those differences are culturally based, and this can have an effect on the relationship your landlord might expect to have with you.

 Depending on your landlord, living next door to each other can either be a blessing or a nightmare.
 Even a well-meaning “Mom and Pop” landlord can quickly encroach on your privacy, with cultural differences creating awkward situations.

 In a foreign landlord’s mind, they may truly feel that they are simply sharing their culture with American service members and being nice.
-And while that may be true, some landlords cross the line and become awkward intrusions instead of a friendly owner.
+And while that may be true, some landlords cross the line and these occurrences can come across as awkward intrusions rather than the gesture of a friendly owner.

-Some of the stories DoD personnel have shared, included: a German landlord who consistently popped over multiple Sundays in a row– unannounced– to grill bratwursts (on the tenant’s grill) and drink beer with them, a grandmotherly landlord who showed up (also unannounced) each Sunday for coffee and cake … but would also stay long enough and invite herself to Sunday dinner.
+Some of the stories DoD personnel have shared, included: a German landlord who consistently popped over multiple Sundays in a row– unannounced– to grill bratwursts on the tenant’s grill and drink beer with them, a grandmotherly landlord who showed up (also unannounced) each Sunday for coffee and cake … but would also stay long enough to invite herself to Sunday dinner.

 Other landlords, particularly those who own just a single rental home, are simply prone to hovering around the property to ensure their investment is well-maintained, especially when renting to a foreign tenant.
 This can manifest in unannounced drop-ins, random inspections, and just a general lack of privacy.